Informfully/Documentation/docs/source/users.rst

 Regular users are typically created over the tool for `User Creation <https://informfully.readthedocs.io/en/latest/experiment.html>`_, after a researcher has decided how many users will participate in the experiment.

-Users can also create an account on their own via the app.
+Users can also create an account independently through the app.
 This feature, however, is currently disabled.
-When creating experiments with this option enabled, we recommend that researchers create a survey for the group ``default-experiment``, where people need to submit their e-mail address.
+When creating experiments with this option enabled, we recommend that researchers create a survey for the group ``default-experiment``, where participants need to submit their email address.
 This then allows for access control over the app.

 Creation of Administrator Users
 -------------------------------

 Admin users are created manually by developers with access to the MongoDB.
-For that, a user account has to be created over the Mobile App, and consequently, its data fields in the user collection have to be manually overwritten.
+For this, a user account must be created through the Mobile App, and consequently, its data fields in the user collection must be manually updated.
 Specifically, the following fields have to be overwritten:

 - ``roles``: needs to be changed from ``['user']`` to ``['user', 'admin']``
 - ``participatesIn``: this is the experiment to which the Mobile App will be connected (if an admin user owns a couple of experiments, only one of them can be shown in the user's Mobile App).
 Currently, there is an 'admins-experiment', to which this field can be overwritten